LGVProd/holbertonschool-shell/basics/README.md

 6-Added script that lists the current directory's content in long format, with numeric user and group IDs, and with hidden items
-7-Added script that creates a directory in /tmp 8-Added script that moves file from /tmp to the new directory from step 7
+7-Added script that creates a directory in /tmp 8-Added script that moves file from /tmp to the new directory from step 7 9-Added script that removes a file from a directory in /tmp